Stuycs-K/final-project-3-dewanz-wangk/PRESENTATION.md

 Before we talk about the shellshock exploit, lets have a quick refresher about bash
 ### Variables

-Bash treats everything as a string.
+Bash treats everything as a string by default.
 You can access variables by appending '$' in front of a variable name
 ```bash
 foo=bar
 echo $foo